Scuba Diving Indonesia – how to choose where to dive

 As a result, the underwater terrain is also varied with sheer cliff walls, pinnacles, channels, sandy flat bottoms, underwater plateaus and slopes which make for a marine environment rich in many habitats including coral reefs, mangroves, seagrass beds, seamounts, and semi-enclosed bays.
 This diverse habitat supports an even more diverse fauna with over a 1,000 fish species and 100’s of corals and sponges.
 As well as the little stuff like nudis and pygmy seahorses, dugongs, sharks, manta rays, whales, dolphins, and turtles also make Komodo National Park their home.

-Note that the North and South parts of the National Park have different environments, water temperatures, viz, and windy seasons.
-The currents can be strong too – but this is more related to the moon phase.
+Note that the North and South parts of the National Park have different environments, water temperatures, vis, and windy seasons.
+For Resorts and Liveaboards visit the Komodo page.

 The Strait between Alor Island and Pandar Island to its west offers world class diving, though it should be noted that currents can be strong and surface conditions potentially rough.